patrickmineault/research_code/docs/slides/03-testing.md

 # A hierarchy of tests can be run with a runner

-* Static tests (literally your editor parsing your code to figure if it will crash)
+* Static tests (literally your editor parsing your code to figure out if it will crash)
 * Asserts
 * Unit tests (test one function = one unit; what we just saw)
 * Integration tests
-* Smoke tests
+* Smoke tests (does it crash?)
 * Regression tests
 * E2E (literally a robot clicking buttons)